The National Forest Service Got Sued

 There are numerous user groups who should be included in this conversation: cross-country skiers, snow-shoers, backcountry skiers, fat-bikers, snowmobilers, and hybrid users who utilize snowmobiles to access backcountry skiing, snowboarding, and climbing in the public lands surrounding Crested Butte and Gunnison.

 However, several organizations are actively working to determine who belongs at this conversation and whose interests should be represented.
-Spear-headed by the head of the Crested Butte Nordic Center, Silent Tracks intends to do everything in their power to restrict access to Slate River and Washington Gulch Drainages to motorized traffic during the winter.
-The Nordic Center's Master Plan would expand their groomed trail system to Slate River and Washington Gulch, likely banning motorized access to these and other drainages, preventing several user groups from accessing their public lands.
+For example, the Nordic Center's Master Plan would expand their groomed trail system to Slate River and Washington Gulch, likely banning motorized access to these and other drainages, preventing several user groups from accessing their public lands.

 To expand on the Nordic Center's intentions, they describe this goal in their 2014 Master Plan, "8.1.8 Expand our groomed trail system to include Washington Gulch to Elkton and the Slate River valley to Pittsburg.
 Having groomed trails up these drainages will require community involvement as the Forest Service readdresses the winter travel management plan."